beeware/voc/docs/how-to/contribute.rst

 How to create a new test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Create a new python file in a work directory with the name.
    ``test_YourTestName``.
-This test name must match the name of the STD library you are testing.
-You will later move it to the voc/stdlib_tests directory.
+This test name must match the name of the STD
+   lib you are testing.
+You will later move it to the voc/stdlib_tests
+   directory.
 -  Import the desired library that needs a test.
 -  Try to instantiate the object and call multiple methods for it.
 -  Make sure you have followed the guide at :doc:`/background/install`